gustavofernandezlembert/Gustavo-Fernandez/README.md

 - **Machine Learning for Wireless Network Throughput Prediction.** Gustavo A Fernandez, Advances in Machine Learning & Artificial Intelligence, Jan.
 2024.
 (ISSN: 2769-545X)

 - **A comparison of statistical methods for modeling count data with an application to hospital length of stay.** Co-authored with Dr. Kristina Vatcheva, Published in BMC Medical Research Methodology, Aug.
 2022.
+(DOI: 10.1186/s12874-022-01685-8)